timeteam/timeteam.github.io/_posts/Non_fiction/2020-06-01-the-mathematics-of-the-gods.md

 > ...
 Nietsche denounces the wieighing down, the deep weariness that can result from a gaze cast systematically towards the past.

-However it is hard to take this seriously given that the author then spends many pages investigating mathematics and philosophy in the past.
+However it is hard to take this seriously given that the author then spends a large part of this book with his own gaze cast systematically towards mathematics and philosophy in the past.

 Paolo Zellini's first book, _A Brief History of Infinity_ gets a rave review from Italo Calvino so perhaps I will try that one day.